 - Take the train along the Verde Canyon railroad

-5. West Sedona – Coolest Place to Stay in Sedona
+4. West Sedona – Coolest Place to Stay in Sedona

-Things to See and Do in West Sedona
+Top Things to Do in West Sedona

-- Head down to Sunset Park – a popular hangout spot with regular events, picnic facilities and some small walking trails
+- Head down to Sunset Park – a popular hangout spot with regular events, picnic facilities, and some small walking trails

 - The Sedona Performing Arts Alliance is a large theatre that features local and international performers throughout the year